-Matthias Von Braun is a dark surrealist filmmaker.
-His short films have screened at renowned art galleries and film festivals around the world.
+Matthias Von Braun is an award-winning dark surrealist filmmaker.
+His short films have been screened at renowned art galleries, and film festivals around the world.

-Devoid has won the Outstanding Achievement Award (Experimental Short) at IndieX Film Festival Los Angeles May 2021.
+Outstanding Achievement Award (Experimental Short) at IndieX Film Festival Los Angeles in May 2021.

-Devoid has won Best Video Art at London Fetish Film Festival December 2020.
+Best Video Art at London Fetish Film Festival in December 2020.

 By Adrian Perez